Emulating Covert Operations - Dynamic Invocation (Avoiding PInvoke & API Hooks)

 DInvoke provides you with many options for how to execute unmanaged code.

-• Want to bypass IAT Hooking for a suspicious function?
+- Want to bypass IAT Hooking for a suspicious function?
 No problem!
-Just use GetLibraryAddress or GetExportAdress to find the function by parsing the module’s EAT.
+Just use

-• Want to avoid inline hooking?
+to find the module by searching the PEB. - Want to avoid inline hooking?
 Manually map a fresh copy of the module and use it without any userland hooks in place.

-• Want to bypass all userland hooking without leaving a PE suspiciously floating in memory?
+- Want to bypass all userland hooking without leaving a PE suspiciously floating in memory?
 Go native and use a syscall!

 These are just some examples of how you could bypass hooks.
 The point is: by providing you with powerful and flexible primitives for determining how code is executed, all operational choices are left up to you.
 Choose wisely. ;-)